Hedge: History

 The development of hedges over the centuries is preserved in their structure.
 The first hedges enclosed land for cereal crops during the Neolithic Age (4000–6000 years ago).
 The farms were of about 5 to 10 ha, with fields about 0.1 ha for hand cultivation.
 Some hedges date from the Bronze and Iron Ages, 2000–4000 years ago, when traditional patterns of landscape became established.
 Others were built during the Medieval field rationalisations; more originated in the industrial boom of the 18th and 19th centuries, when heaths and uplands were enclosed.

 Many hedgerows separating fields from lanes in the United Kingdom, Ireland and the Low Countries are estimated to have been in existence for more than seven hundred years, originating in the medieval period.
 The root word of 'hedge' is much older: it appears in the Old English language, in German (Hecke), and Dutch (haag) to mean 'enclosure', as in the name of the Dutch city The Hague, or more formally 's Gravenhage, meaning The Count's hedge.
 Charles the Bald is recorded as complaining in 864, at a time when most official fortifications were constructed of wooden palisades, that some unauthorized men were constructing haies et fertés; tightly interwoven hedges of hawthorns.

 In parts of Britain, early hedges were often destroyed to make way for the manorial open-field system.
 Many were replaced after the inclosure acts, then removed again during modern agricultural intensification, and now some are being replanted for wildlife.
-As of 2024 in a study using Lidar by the UK Centre for Ecology & Hydrology England alone was found to have a total of 390,000 km of hedgerows, which would span the circumference of the earth 10 times.
+As of 2024 in a study using Lidar by the UK Centre for Ecology & Hydrology England alone was found to have a total of 390,000 km of hedgerows, which would span the circumference of the earth 10 times; at their greatest historical extent, Britain had 1,000,000 km of hedgerows.